stevebelton/stevebelton.github.io/index.md

 ## <a name="azds"></a>Deploying a Containerized Go app to [Azure Dev Spaces](https://docs.microsoft.com/en-us/azure/dev-spaces/azure-dev-spaces)
 > *June 2018*

-Azure Dev Spaces is a Preview feature in Azure, working in a similar fashion to Skaffold.
-It will automatically determine the language your application is written in (dotnetcore and nodejs right now) and generate the required YAML files and Dockerfile in order to deploy to Azure Container Service (AKS).
+**Azure Dev Spaces (AZDS)** is a Preview feature in Azure, working in a similar fashion to **Skaffold**.
+It will automatically determine the language your application is written in (dotnetcore and nodejs right now) and generate the required YAML files and Dockerfile in order to deploy to **Azure Container Service (AKS)**.

-There is a great post on how to get started with Azure Dev Spaces [right here](https://docs.microsoft.com/en-us/azure/dev-spaces/azure-dev-spaces).
+There is a great post on how to get started with **Azure Dev Spaces** [right here](https://docs.microsoft.com/en-us/azure/dev-spaces/azure-dev-spaces).
 I recommend you follow this post before carrying on here as it details everything you need to know to install AZDS.
 In a nutshell though, it's the following command:

 ```
 az aks use-dev-spaces -g test-group -n MyAKSCluster